nimadorostkar/nimadorostkar/README.md

 ### Hi everyone! 👋

-I’m  [Nima](https://nimadorostkar.github.io) , Co-Founder of Atrotech (Mechatronic and electronic engineering technical Team) based in Tehran
+I’m Nima, Founder of Amlak.App and Co-Founder of Atrotech based in Tehran

 Django developer and enthusiastic in Computer Vision, Internet Of Things, vision AI and data-driven technologies.
 In my spare time you will probably find me in gym or with my friends.
 <br>

 <h3> Communication </h3>